kritikagarg/titansPoliTrend/README.md

 3. Train the BERTopic model to identify topics and display the results, including unique IDs and top words for each topic.

 ## Results
-The output will consist of identified topics with corresponding unique IDs and the top descriptive words, providing insights into public sentiment and discourse related to the 2024 US election.
+The output will consist of identified topics providing insights into public sentiment related to the 2024 US election.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.